NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 ## Conclusion

-To wrap everything up, here's my usage heuristic for the above types:
+To wrap everything up in a TL;DR form, here's my usage heuristic for the above types:

 * Use `bool` for simple predicates.
-* Use `Option<T>` when extra data needs to be carried in the success case (for instance when searching for values in a collection)
+* Use `Option<T>` when extra data needs to be carried in the success case (for instance when searching for values in a collection) and the failure case is signaling a simple absence of value for any reason.
 * Use `Result<T,E>` when extra data needs to be carried around in the success and failure case (say, if you're reading something from the network, and you want to return the data in the success case or an appropriate error message in the failure case).